Dogme 95: Legacy

 Although the movement was dissolved in 2005, the filmmakers continued to develop independent and experimental films using or influenced the concept including Jan Dunn's Gypo and Brillante Mendoza's films Serbis, Tirador, and Ma' Rosa.

 The use of 'Dogme 95' style filming is in a list of a hostage taker's demands in the Black Mirror episode, "The National Anthem".

+James Cairney, the director of filmography for Armando Iannucci's political satire The Thick of It—the predecessor to the HBO comedy Veep—has stated that he was instructed to try and adhere to the Dogme 95 principles as much as possible, including the use of handheld cameras and natural light.

 After the release of Byun's film Interview (2000), some South Korean films who considered as an influence to Dogme 95 films, but rejected that serves as an actual Dogme; this includes This Charming Girl (2004) by Lee Yoon-Ki, Secret Sunshine (2007) by Lee Chang-dong, and The Housemaid (2010) by Im Sang-soo.

 Much of Von Trier's works were influenced by the manifesto.
 His first film after founding the movement was Breaking the Waves, which was heavily influenced by the movement's style and ethos, although the film broke many of the "rules" laid out by the movement's manifesto, including built sets, and usage of non-diegetic musics and computer graphics.
-Most of his films since the 1998 film Idioterne until Riget: Exodus.
+Most of his films that followed these principles can be traced from the 1998 film Idioterne until Riget: Exodus.

 Vinterberg's 2012 film, Jagten, was also influenced by the manifesto.

 Money Mark has stated that the album Mark's Keyboard Repair was an "experimental concept based loosely on" the Dogme 95 idea.

+Academy Award-nominee Daughter (2019) was inspired by its aesthetic.

+DOGMA 2025

+On January 1.
+2020, Michigan based filmmaker Merek Alam released "A future film manifesto" short publicly to YouTube titled, DOGMA 2025 as a response to conventions within the original tenants of Dogme 95, which narratively served as an attempt to both update the original ideology for modern audiences, critique the concept of manifesto itself, and predict future cinematic trends.

+In the short, Alam plays three central characters, each framed as thematic variations on mechanisms of delivery for the principles of the DOGMA 2025 axioms, with each character meeting a violent or untimely fate in the climax of the film via off-screen or checker-boarded entities which are not formally acknowledged.